kpaede/Verovio-Music-Renderer/README.md

 @data:2''C'B/=/''CC/=/2-4DE/2-8{'B''C+C'B}/2''C-//
 ```COPY UNTIL HERE
 ```
+## Side Panel
+You can open a side panel where you can directly edit your musical code (with syntax highlighting for XML and MEI).
+You can click on a rendered note and it will jump to the right line of code.
+That of course only works for MEI code in the code block, not for linked files.

 ## Rendering Options
 In the settings menu of the Obsidian plugin, you can adjust several important parameters globally for all renderings.